 Calcium is an important electrolyte that regulates vital physiologic processes in the body including hormonal secretion, cardiac contraction, and blood clotting.
-It also helps to grow and repair our skeletons.
+It also helps to grow and repair our skeleton

-- Secondary: occurring as a result of another condition which causes high serum calcium levels
+Secondary: Occurs as a result of another condition resulting in high blood calcium levels.

-Risk factors for hypercalciuria include family history of kidney stones, dehydration, diet high in sodium and protein, certain medications including but not limited to: furosemide (Lasix), corticosteroids, excessive vitamin D, methylxanthines (theophylline), obesity, diabetes mellitus, and hypertension.
+Risk factors for hypercalciuria include a family history of kidney stones, dehydration, a diet high in sodium and protein, obesity, diabetes, hypertension, and certain medications including but not limited to: furosemide (Lasix), corticosteroids, excessive vitamin D, and methylxanthines (theophylline).

 Causes and Symptoms:

-Imaging studies, especially renal ultrasound which does not deliver any radiation, to look for kidney abnormalities or stones.
+- Imaging studies, especially renal ultrasound to look for kidney abnormalities or stones.

 Treatment for hypercalciuria includes:

-- If diet changes are not enough, the doctor may need to add medicines to decrease calcium in the urine or prevent stone formation.
+- If dietary changes are not enough, medications to decrease calcium in the urine or prevent stone formation may be needed.

-- Amiloride, a potassium-sparing diuretic, is not a thiazide but when added to thiazides may further increase calcium reabsorption as well as minimizing potassium loss.
+- Amiloride, a potassium-sparing diuretic, is not a thiazide but when added to thiazides may further increase calcium reabsorption in the kidney as well as minimize potassium loss.

-Most often, with dietary changes—and medicine if needed—you can lower urine calcium into the normal range, lowering the risk of kidney stones.
-Because idiopathic hypercalciuria could be genetically inherited these individuals will always need to watch their diet to decrease the risk of developing kidney stones and other associated problems.
+Dietary changes and in some cases medications can lower urine calcium into the normal range, decreasing the risk of kidney stones.
+Since idiopathic hypercalciuria can be genetically inherited, you will always need to monitor your diet to prevent kidney stone formation and bone loss.

 We are not your healthcare provider, and your use of this website does not establish a patient-client relationship.
 All the information contained on this website is for informational purposes only.
 No material on this site is intended to be a substitute for professional medical advice (diagnosis, treatment, testing or nutritional information).
 Always seek the advice of your physician or qualified healthcare provider with any questions you may have regarding medical or health-related conditions or treatment.
 Your healthcare provider knows your condition or situation well and can give you specific advice which would be appropriate for your condition/situation.
 Your healthcare provider can also guide you more accurately about injection techniques, dietary interventions and the use of medical technology that is most pertinent and suitable for you.
 Please do not disregard professional medical advice or delay in seeking it because of something you may have read on this website.